cloudspeech/houdini-talk/short-essay.md

 compressed.

-This is because Houdini's trick needs little code, if you think carefully about composition first.
+This is because Houdini's trick needs little code, if you think carefully about composition _first_.

-Each web component should only do one thing, and do it well.
+Each web component should only do _one_ thing, and do it well.

-Finally, you can see micro-dash-frontend live on [axa.ch](https://axa.ch) pages under the alias webhub-pod.
+Finally, see micro-dash-frontend for yourself, _live_ on [axa.ch](https://axa.ch) pages, under the alias webhub-pod.

 ### 4. Internationalization